phpList/phplist-plugin-saml2/README.md

 ];
 ```

-- **In [phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp/config/config.php] the following parameters have to be set:**
+- **In [phplist-plugin-saml2/plugins/simplesaml/simplesamlphp/config/config.php] the following parameters will be set:**

 * **`baseurlpath`**: The `baseurlpath` refers to the base url the running `SimpleSAML` configuration.
 Depending on where simplesaml was installed, it could be a separate domain such as `phplist.com/simplesamlphp/www` or a path like `phplist.com/admin/simplesamlphp/www`.

 _**NB:** The baseurlpath (which is essentially the simplesaml installation) is where the IdP returns the SAML response after a successful login.
 The SAML request would then be parsed and simplesamlphp would redirect back to the phplist url that sent the request or the one set via the `RelayState` property in the config array of `authsources.php`_ within the config dir.

-The `config.php` should look like:
+The `config.php` will look like:

 ```php
 <?php